sr-wisptools-vivek/salesforce-rncontrol/README.md

     5. Select the profiles who should have access to this page.
     6. In the "Add to Custom Apps" section, check the new RN Control (RN_Control) app.
 5. After saving, the new Managed Routers tab will appear in the RN Control application page.

+## Create Add Managed Router Custom tab
+This tab will display the "AddRNControlRouter" Visualforce page.
+To create the tab, follow the steps below.

+1. Navigate to "Setup" page.
+(Top right)
+2. Click "Build->Create->Tabs" (Left Menu)
+3. In the "Visualforce Tabs" section, click the "New" button.
+4. Use the following settings.
+    1. Visualforce Page: AddRNControlRouter
+    2. Tab Label: Add Managed Router
+    3. Tab Name: Add_Managed_Router
+    4. Tab Style: Choose any
+    5. Select the profiles who should have access to this page.
+    6. In the "Add to Custom Apps" section, check the new RN Control (RN_Control) app.
+5. After saving, the new Add Managed Router tab will appear in the RN Control application page.